MacJediWizard/macOS-Add_User_Function_DSCL/README.md

 *	Use DSCL to to delete any existing User Photo and Set new random User Photo
 *	Use DSCL to set the UniqueID for User
 *	Use DSCL to set the Password for the User
-*	Complete the process and create the Home Directory</p>
+*	Complete the process and create the Home Directory

 <hr>
 <h3><b>Logging</b></h3>

-<p>In the script there is Logging built in.
+In the script there is Logging built in.
 You can use the defaults or set the log file in variables.
 The default location is: /Library/Logs/User_Creation_Logs/User_Creation_Log_${logFileDate}.log

 If you want to set the LogFile path and name enter the info under: Logging Information myLogFilePath=""	# Path to log file.
 Recommended /Library/Logs/[Company Name] myLogFileName=""	# Name of Actual Log File.
-[YourLogFileName.log]</p>
+[YourLogFileName.log]

 <hr>
 <h3><b>Variables</b></h3>

-<p>This script can take the following Variables in the command path.
-exampleScript.sh "myUserName" "myPassword" "myRealName" "isLocalAdmin" "myDefaultShell" "myPrimaryGroup"
+This script can take the following Variables in the command path. exampleScript.sh "myUserName" "myPassword" "myRealName" "isLocalAdmin" "myDefaultShell" "myPrimaryGroup"

 Variable Description: